rolling-scopes-school/core-js-conditions-n-loops-tasks/README.md

 - Please be sure that each of your test in limit of 30sec.
 - You will get 0 (zero) if you have any eslint's errors or warnings.

+# Obfuscated Functions in the Test Suite

+In this project, the test suite includes obfuscated functions that contain the solution to the algorithmic tasks.
+The purpose of obfuscation is to conceal the direct implementation details while still providing a mechanism to verify the correctness of the solution.

+## Why Obfuscation?

+1. **Security and Academic Integrity:**
+   - Obfuscation helps protect the integrity of the test suite and prevents unauthorized access to the solution.
+   - It discourages plagiarism and ensures that students engage with the problem-solving process rather than relying on pre-existing code snippets.

+2. **Focus on Algorithmic Understanding:**
+   - By obfuscating the functions, the emphasis is placed on understanding the underlying algorithm and logic rather than relying on pre-existing code snippets.

 ## FAQ

 **Question:** I use Windows machine and have received a lot of errors like "Expected linebreaks to be 'LF' but found 'CRLF'".
 How to handle it?<br>